Réserve des Rochers

 Pouilly-Fuissé is one of the designated Crus of the Mâcon.
 Vines grow on the calcareous rocks and limestone clays surrounding the “Rocs” of Solutre and Vergisson.TASTING NOTES

 This wine has a beautiful straw hue with mineral notes and aromas.
-A finely tuned backbone of acidity is complemented by ample fruit flavors such as ripe pear and apple.
+A finely tuned backbone of acidity is complimented by ample fruit flavors such as ripe pear and apple.
 This wine is a wonderful accompaniment for fish, roasted chicken, veal, and pork, especially when served in creamy sauces.
 Also goes well with a variety of casserole dishes such as macaroni and cheese, chicken pot pie, and scalloped potatoes.